Amanda Nguyen

-Amanda Ngọc Nguyễn (born October 10, 1991) is an American social entrepreneur, civil rights activist, and commercial astronaut.
-She is the first Vietnamese American woman to fly to space.
-She is the founder and chief executive officer of Rise, a non-governmental civil rights organization.
-Nguyen drafted the Sexual Assault Survivors' Rights Act, a bill that passed unanimously through the United States Congress.
-Nguyen has also been credited with kickstarting the movement to stop violence against Asian Americans after her video calling for media coverage went viral on February 5, 2021.
+Amanda Ngọc Nguyễn (born Oct 1991) is a Vietnamese-American social entrepreneur, civil rights activist, and commercial astronaut.
+In 2014 she founded Rise, a non-governmental civil rights organization that works to implement a sexual assault survivors' bill of rights.
+She drafted the Sexual Assault Survivors' Rights Act, a bill that passed unanimously through the United States Congress.
+She has also been credited with kickstarting the movement to stop violence against Asian Americans, after her video calling for media coverage went viral in February 2021.

-In recognition of her work, Nguyen was nominated for the 2019 Nobel Peace Prize by Mimi Walters and Zoe Lofgren, and was named one of the 2022 Time Women of the Year.
-She has also received the 24th Annual Heinz Award in Public Policy, Time 100 Next, Forbes 30 Under 30, and was credited as a Top 100 Global Thinker by Foreign Policy.
-Furthermore, Nguyen is featured in the 2022 anthology We Are Here: 30 Inspiring Asian Americans and Pacific Islanders Who Have Shaped the United States by Naomi Hirahara and published by the Smithsonian Institution and Running Press Kids.
+In recognition of her work, Nguyen was nominated for the 2019 Nobel Peace Prize and was named one of the 2022 Time Women of the Year.
+She has received several awards, and was credited as a Top 100 Global Thinker by Foreign Policy.
+Her memoir, Saving Five, was published in March 2025 and debuted on The New York Times Best Seller list.

-On February 27, 2025, it was announced that Nguyen would fly aboard Blue Origin's eleventh spaceflight under the New Shepard program.
+Nguyen flew aboard Blue Origin's 11th spaceflight under the New Shepard program.
 The Blue Origin NS-31 sub-orbital spaceflight took place on April 14, 2025, making Nguyen the first woman of Vietnamese heritage to fly into space.
 During the flight, Nguyen conducted scientific experiments, including one related to wound dressing in microgravity.

-Education and career
+Early life and education

+Amanda Ngọc Nguyễn was born in 1991, in California.
+She is the daughter of Vietnamese boat people who migrated to the United States after the Vietnam War.

 She graduated from Centennial High School of Corona, California in 2009 and earned a Bachelor of Arts at Harvard University in 2013.